-How do things move without contact?

-- Fields and interactions

-- Effects of fields

-- Applications of field concepts

-How are fields used to move electrical energy?

-- · Generation of electricity - Transmission of electricity

-How fast can things go?

-- Newton's laws of motion

-- Einstein's theory of special relativity

-- Relationships between force, energy and mass

-- Annotations of practical activities

-- Student investigation

-- Report of a physics phenomenon

-- Data analysis

-- Media analysis/response

-- Evaluation of a device

-- Solution to a scientific/technological problem

-- Response to structured questions

-- Reflective learning journal

-- Test

-How can waves explain the behaviour of light?

-- Properties of mechanical waves - Light as a wave

-How are light and matter similar?

-- Behaviour of light

-- Matter as particles of waves

-- Similarities between light and matter

-- Production of light from matter

-Practical Investigation

-- Student nominated and designed practical investigation - · Results summary presented in a scientific poster

-- Annotations of practical activities

-- Student investigation

-- Report of a physics phenomenon

-- Data analysis

-- Media analysis/response

-- Evaluation of a device

-- Solution to a scientific/technological problem

-- Response to structured questions

-- Reflective learning journal

-- Test

-- Scientific poster

-- End of year external examination
+UNIT 3 WHAT IS STUDIED?
+WHAT TYPE OF WORK IS DONE?
+Area of Study 1 How do things move without contact?
+Fields and interactions Effects of fields Applications of field concepts Area of Study 2 How are fields used to move electrical energy?
+Generation of electricity Transmission of electricity Area of Study 3 How fast can things go?
+Newton's laws of motion Einstein's theory of special relativity Relationships between force, energy and mass Annotations of practical activities Student investigation Report of a physics phenomenon Data analysis Media analysis/response Evaluation of a device Solution to a scientific/technological problem Response to structured questions Reflective learning journal Test UNIT 4 WHAT IS STUDIED?
+Area of Study 1 How can waves explain the behaviour of light?
+Properties of mechanical waves Light as a wave Area of Study 2 How are light and matter similar?
+Behaviour of light Matter as particles of waves Similarities between light and matter Production of light from matter Production of light from matter Student nominated and designed practical investigation Results summary presented in a scientific poster WHAT TYPE OF WORK IS DONE?
+Annotations of practical activities Student investigation Report of a physics phenomenon Data analysis Media analysis/response Evaluation of a device Solution to a scientific/technological problem Response to structured questions Reflective learning journal Test Scientific poster End of year external examination